 The decision to visit Cypress Gardens today was made at the last minute thanks to a very unfortunate discovery; the park is the only one in the greater Orlando area that closes completely for the Thanksgiving holiday.
 As such, it was necessary to make a flying visit in a day that already had other plans, meaning there was only enough time to ride the two coasters added since my last visit.

-Uncle Bernie's is situated in the middle of a large flea market, itself located next door to that pinnacle of Americana, a fourteen screen drive in cinema.
+Uncle Bernie's Theme Park is situated in the middle of a large flea market, itself located next door to that pinnacle of Americana, a fourteen screen drive in cinema.
 We would not have stopped here were it not only a few miles away from our next target park.
-As it was, it didn't take long to ride the Abandon Mine (#1099) or the powered Dragon, and we were soon back on the road never to return again!
+As it was, it didn't take long to ride the Abandon Mine (#1102) or the powered Dragon, and we were soon back on the road never to return.

 The Boomers chain is to small family entertainment centres what Six Flags is to large corporate parks.
 Many branches have small kiddie coasters, and indeed my travels have brought me to one of those in the past.
-The outlet in Florida is the only one with a proper sized coaster at present, but it's a stunner.
-Dania Beach Hurricane (#1100) is a superb wooden coaster, and well worth the three plus hour drive from Orlando.
-It has been placed directly next to a motorway, providing the type of advertising that money can't buy; even a non enthusiast couldn't help be tempted to make a quick stop in the midst of a long drive.
+The outlet in Florida is the only one with a proper sized coaster, and that's a shame really as it's a wonderful ride.
+Dania Beach Hurricane (#1103) is a top notch wooden coaster, and well worth the three plus hour drive from Orlando.
+It has been placed directly next to a motorway, providing the type of advertising that money can't buy; even a non enthusiast could easily be tempted to make a quick stop in the midst of a long drive.

-Visiting an American fair was a late change to the trip, in this case brought on by researching whether there might be any travelling coasters operating in the Florida area.
-For some years now I've wanted to track down the Schwarzkopf-built Doppel Looping, and though this was nowhere to be found (and indeed hasn't been for several years) I did manage to turn up two rides operating in the Fort Lauderdale area.
-The first was a Zierer Flitzer by the name of Racing Champions (#1101), the latter word clearly a recent and possibly temporary retrofit.
-Other than the new banners the ride could as easily have been its brother in Bakken.
-A little way down from it could be found the much smaller Dragon (#1102).
+In the run up to this trip I spent a bit of time researching whether there might be any travelling coasters operating in the Florida area.
+For some years now I've wanted to track down the Schwarzkopf-built Doppel Looping, and though this was nowhere to be found (and indeed hasn't been for several years) I did at least manage to turn up two rides operating in the Fort Lauderdale area.
+The first was a Zierer Flitzer by the name of Racing (#1104), the latter word clearly a recent and possibly temporary retrofit; other than the new banners the ride could as easily have been its brother in Bakken.
+A little way down from it could be found the much smaller Orient Express (Reithoffer - Oval) (#1105).
 We must have had twenty laps of this track; I wasn't counting, but George said he gave up after ten.